CustomGPT.ai Blog

 Use a GitHub-backed website or docs site as a data source in CustomGPT.ai

-1. Publish your GitHub repo as docs Use GitHub Pages, Docusaurus, MkDocs, or another static site generator to publish your repo’s documentation.
+1. Publish your GitHub repo as docs.
+Use GitHub Pages, Docusaurus, MkDocs, or another static site generator to publish your repo’s documentation.
 The result is a docs site (for example, https://your-org.github.io/your-docs/) backed by your repo.

-2. Create a CustomGPT.ai agent from your docs site In the CustomGPT dashboard, click New Agent → choose Website, then paste your docs site URL or sitemap.
+2. Create a CustomGPT.ai agent from your docs site.
+In the CustomGPT dashboard, click New Agent → choose Website, then paste your docs site URL or sitemap.
 CustomGPT will crawl accessible pages to build the agent’s knowledge.

-4. Let CustomGPT index the content CustomGPT crawls and indexes your docs pages into the agent’s knowledge base, following its standard website indexing behavior.
+4. Let CustomGPT index the content.
+CustomGPT crawls and indexes your docs pages into the agent’s knowledge base, following its standard website indexing behavior.

-Whenever you update documentation in GitHub and redeploy your docs site, the changes will flow into your agent via sync.
+Whenever you update documentation in GitHub and redeploy your docs site, the changes will flow into your agent via sync

 Keep GitHub changes in sync with CustomGPT.ai using auto-sync and APIs

-4. Trigger instant sync from your CI pipeline After your CI/CD pipeline redeploys docs from GitHub, call the Instant sync the specified sitemap endpoint for the relevant agent/source.
-This forces a fresh crawl/index of your docs immediately after each deployment.
+4. Trigger instant sync from your CI pipeline.
+After your CI/CD pipeline redeploys docs from GitHub, call the instant-sync endpoint for the relevant agent/source.
+This forces a fresh crawl/index of your docs immediately after each deployment, rather than waiting for the next scheduled auto-sync.

-5. Monitor limits and health Keep an eye on usage limits (documents, words processed) and sync status so you don’t unintentionally exhaust quotas due to very frequent docs updates.
+5. Monitor limits and health.
+Keep an eye on usage limits (documents, words processed) and sync status so you don’t unintentionally exhaust quotas due to very frequent docs updates.

 With this pattern, your CustomGPT.ai agent becomes a live, GitHub-backed documentation chatbot without exposing raw repo contents.

-Example — Connecting a GitHub repo to a support chatbot
+Example: Connecting a GitHub repo to a support chatbot

 Here’s a concrete, end-to-end scenario:

-1. You have a GitHub repo The repo contains your product’s docs in /docs and is published via GitHub Pages at https://your-org.github.io/product-docs/.
+1. You have a GitHub repo.
+The repo contains your product’s docs in /docs and is published via GitHub Pages at https://your-org.github.io/product-docs/.

-2. Create a CustomGPT.ai agent from the docs site In CustomGPT, click New AgentWebsite, paste the GitHub Pages URL, and create the agent.
+2. Create a CustomGPT.ai agent from the docs site.
+In CustomGPT, click New AgentWebsite, paste the GitHub Pages URL, and create the agent.
 CustomGPT crawls and indexes all docs pages.

-3. Tighten scope with a sitemap (optional) You export URLs for only /docs and /how-to pages, use the sitemap builder tool to create an XML sitemap, then attach it as a source so the agent stays focused on user-facing docs.
+3. Tighten scope with a sitemap (optional).
+You export URLs for only /docs and /how-to pages, use the sitemap builder tool to create an XML sitemap, then attach it as a source so the agent stays focused on user-facing docs.

-4. Enable auto-sync You turn on auto-sync for that sitemap so the agent regularly re-crawls updated docs after each GitHub deploy.
+4. Enable auto-sync.
+You turn on auto-sync for that sitemap so the agent regularly re-crawls updated docs after each GitHub deploy.

-5. Wire CI to trigger instant sync Your CI pipeline (GitHub Actions) deploys docs on main, then calls the CustomGPT instant-sync API for that sitemap source.
+5. Wire CI to trigger instant sync.
+Your CI pipeline (GitHub Actions) deploys docs on main, then calls the CustomGPT instant-sync API for that sitemap source.
 New pages or edits become queryable by the chatbot within minutes.

-6. Embed the chatbot in your support site Finally, you embed the agent on your support portal.
+6. Embed the chatbot in your support site.
+Finally, you embed the agent on your support portal.
 Users can ask questions like “How do I configure feature X?” and get answers powered by the docs maintained in GitHub.

 Conclusion